Image via Imgur

-Thanksgiving is, in my personal opinion, the absolute best time of year, when friends and family come together to celebrate each other and give thanks for all they have the opportunity to share.
+It may be stressful, but, in my personal opinion, Thanksgiving is the absolute best time of year.
+It's when friends and family come together to celebrate each other and give thanks for all they have the opportunity to share.
+And, as cheesy or corny as that sounds, it's true.
+Plus, it gives us a chance to unwind for four-to-five days and drink with friends while not working, so there's that, too!

-While the holiday kicks off the best time of year, though, that doesn't mean that it always goes as smoothly as we would all hope or expect it to.
+While Thanksgiving kicks off the best time of year, that doesn't mean that it always goes as smoothly as we would all hope or expect it to.
 From unforeseen travel delays to forgetting to take the turkey out on time, here are the most common mistakes men make during Thanksgiving.
 Hopefully you can avoid doing them this year.

 Like everything in life, heading into Thanksgiving Day takes planning.
 That doesn't mean you need to stress out about it and overthink who's bringing what, but it does mean you need to prepare for the worst and hope for the best.
 This is as simple as making a checklist for yourself and assigning tasks to guests.
 The last thing you need is for someone to forget butter just when everyone arrived to start cooking together.